Arch-alain/ClickHouse_Data_Ingestion_Pipeline/README.md

 # 🧩 Data Ingestion Pipeline for ClickHouse

-This project automates the process of downloading, extracting, processing, and loading large-scale JSON/JSONL datasets into a ClickHouse database.
+This project automates the process of downloading, extracting, processing, and loading large-scale Amazon product review datasets (JSON/JSONL format) into a ClickHouse database.

-It is designed as a modular and reusable pipeline for data engineers who want to manage ingestion workflows efficiently while preventing duplicate processing.
+It is designed as a modular and reusable pipeline to enable efficienncy in managing Amazon review data ingestion workflows while preventing duplicate processing.

 ---